"Ok, Google. Talk to RainMachine. Water zone Front Lawn for five minutes and thirty seconds"

 - A valid RainMachine remote access account

-- Download and install Google Home mobile app (iOS or Android) and Google Assistant iOS app and link them to the same Google account.
+- Download and install Google Assistant mobile app (iOS or Android) and log in with the Google account.

 - A Google Home device (optional).

-Note: Once the RainMachine Google Home app is configured, you can use the voice commands with any compatible Google Home standalone devices.
+Note: Once the RainMachine Google Assistant app is configured, you can use the voice commands with any compatible Google Assistant standalone devices.
 They will need to be linked to the same google account.